En3rG/HaliteIII/notes.md

 * Prevent collisions

+## Gather Statistics
+* Halite gained
+* Halite burned
+* Halite dropped
+* Halite spent

 ## End game
-* All ships must return to docks to maximize halite
+* All ships must return to shipyard/docks to maximize halite
+    * Avoid collisions
+    * Move ships closest to shipyard/docks
+        * Select cheapest cell to move to
+        * If no other ships taking its spot, can still mine instead of going home right away

 # COSTS